uploadcare/uploadcare-ruby/README.md

 In case of the `async` option is disabled, uploadcare-ruby tries to request the upload status several times (depending on the `max_request_tries` config param) and then returns uploaded file attributes.

 ```ruby
 # multipart upload - can be useful for files bigger than 10 mb
 Uploadcare::Uploader.multipart_upload(File.open('big_file.bin'), store: true)
 ```

-For the multipart_upload you can pass a block to add some additional logic after each file chunk is sent.
+For the multipart upload you can pass a block to add some additional logic after each file chunk is uploaded.
 For example to track file uploading progress you can do something like this:

 ```ruby